sitedata/checklyhq.com/site/content/docs/integrations/github.md

     parent: "Integrations"
 ---

-Integrate with Github and run checks on deployment events triggered by services like Zeit and Heroku Pipelines.
+Integrate with GitHub and run checks on deployment events triggered by services like Zeit and Heroku Pipelines.
-To get started, check out [the docs on Github deployments](/docs/cicd/github/)
+To get started, check out [the docs on GitHub deployments](/docs/cicd/github/)